cisco-docs/ltrxar-3100-aci/.github/ISSUE_TEMPLATE/bug.md

 Add any other context about the problem here.

-## Associated Customer if applicable

 ## Associated Code Base

 If applicabble dentify specific module or resource
+Is it related to Ansible, Terraform, nac-tool etc

 ## Associated Customer if applicable

 Please state customer associated with feature.

+## Project PID if applicable

+Please state project PID

 ## Is this a customer of Services as Code (LCS)